 Gambling Debt Relief: Paying It Off

 First, add up all of your gambling debts.
-Write down exactly how much you owe to each gambling provider, whether there are any repayment timelines attached to each amount, and how they interact with and affect your other debts.Next, negotiate a payment plan: You can go to your creditors and ask them to help you come up with a plan.
+Write down exactly how much you owe to each gambling provider, whether there are any repayment timelines attached to each amount, and how they interact with and affect your other debts.Next, negotiate a payment plan.
+You can go to your creditors and ask them to help you come up with a plan.
 You might be able to better manage your monthly cash flow with such a payment plan.

 Consolidate Your Debt

-A first step toward managing your financial problems is sometimes consolidating.
+A first step toward managing your financial problems is sometimes debt consolidation.
 You roll multiple debts into one loan with one fixed monthly payment.
 The goal is a lower interest rate, but you likely have to have decent credit to obtain one.
 The loan amount, interest rate, and length all revolve around your loan type and financial health.
 Depending on your credit score, debt-to-income ratio, and loan amount, you might end up paying a higher interest rate than you would on the original debt.

 Personal Loans